kyma-incubator/hack-showcase/README.md

     EOF
     ```

-2. Connect to Kyma Console (UI).
-Go to a Namespace of your choice, then to Catalog in Service Management section.
-Add the Slack Connector, the GitHub Connector and the Azure Service Broker.
+2. Connect to the Kyma Console (UI).
+Go to a Namespace of your choice, then to **Catalog** in the **Service Management** section.
+Add the Slack Connector, the GitHub Connector, and the Azure Service Broker.
 Follow the instructions available in these addons.
 3. After provisioning, add the Azure Comments Analytics Scenario.

     >**NOTE:** Keep in mind that all resources created in previous step have to be ready.
 Check their status in Instances in Service Management section.